Hannah-goodridge/eventseats/docs/getting-started.md

 - ✅ Take online bookings 24/7
 - ✅ Manage events and performances
 - ✅ Track sales and attendance
-- ✅ Accept payments securely
+- ✅ Accept payments securely (Stripe integration in progress)
 - ✅ Generate tickets with QR codes
 - ✅ Embed booking on your website